Skip to main content

 About The Rural Healthcare Sustainability Project

-The project began in the fall of 2023 when the North Carolina General Assembly asked Rural Healthcare Initiative, Inc. (RHI), an independent nonprofit, to study “effective models of sustainable healthcare for North Carolina rural communities.”
+Home to the second-largest rural population in the United States, North Carolina has a compelling interest in preserving and strengthening healthcare delivery in all of its 78 rural counties.
+With that in mind, in 2023, the North Carolina General Assembly asked the Rural Healthcare Initiative, Inc. (RHI), an independent nonprofit, to study “effective models of sustainable healthcare for North Carolina rural communities.”

 Driven by the experiences and insights of residents living and working in rural communities.